 The states can refer powers to the federal Parliament but does the federal Parliament have to accept?

 Thanks for your question.
-Section 51(xxxvii) of the Australian Constitution says states can refer – give – the federal Parliament some of their law-making powers.
-This transfer of power requires both the state and the federal parliaments to pass bills – proposed laws – and is usually agreed to by governments before any bills surrendering or accepting the powers are introduced.
+The Australian Constitution says states can refer – give – the federal Parliament some of their law-making powers (section 51(xxxvii)).
+This transfer of power requires both the state and the federal parliaments to pass bills – proposed laws.
+Before any bills surrendering or accepting powers are introduced, both the state and federal parliaments usually agree to the transfer.
 However, in theory the federal Parliament could refuse to pass a bill accepting the referral.

 An example of a referral is when each of the states passed laws allowing the federal Parliament to pass the Criminal Code Amendment (Terrorism) Act (2003).
 The referring Acts included the condition that the Act could not be amended – changed – without the agreement of the states.